-Speaker 1 – Good morning.
-So national Raising Celiac Disease Awareness day was yesterday.
+Speaker 1 – Good morning, So National Raising Celiac Disease Awareness Day was yesterday.
 Explain what Celiac disease is to people.

-Speaker 1 – So why can a gluten free diet be so important?
-And so life changing?
+Speaker 1 – So why can a gluten-free diet be so important?
+And so life-changing?

-Speaker 1 – Oh, I call that the food baby.
-Yep, I you know, I’ve gotten that for such a long time people go oh, are you expecting?
+Speaker 1 – Oh, I call that the food, baby.
+Yep, I know; I’ve gotten that for a long time; people say, “Oh, are you expecting?
 No, it’s just my food, baby.
 So I know all about that.
 And so you don’t have to be celiac to be gluten sensitive, right?

 Speaker 2 – Oh my gosh, it’s so easy.
-There’s so many like bonza, chickpea pastas and things like that.
-And then you know, even with the breads, the breads have come a long way and making your own there’s like some cashew bread recipes that Dr. Perlmutter puts out.
-With, he wrote a book called The Grain Brain, which is all about gluten sensitivities and the reaction to the brain.
-And so there’s a lot of really good resources out there.
-And now more than ever, it’s really gotten a lot easier.
+There are so many, like bonza, chickpea portions of pasta, etc. And then you know, even with the bread, the bread has come a long way, and making your own is like some cashew bread recipes Dr. Perlmutter puts out.
+In addition, he wrote a book called The Grain Brain, which is all about gluten sensitivities and the reaction to the brain.
+And so there are a lot of excellent resources out there.
+And now, more than ever, it’s gotten much more accessible.